Gut health: How to strengthen your microbiome

 Health begins in the gut

-The intestine, the "second brain"
+The gut, the “second brain”

 The gut controls the brain